apostrophecms/docs/docs/reference/module-options.md

 ### `name`

-Modules `name` properties are based on the `module` object keys in `app.js` by default.
+Modules' `name` properties are based on the `module` object keys in `app.js` by default.
 Setting the the `name` option in a module can override this original value for the sake of referencing the module elsewhere.

 #### Example